Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 • Environmental factors.

-• Irritants such as soaps and detergents.
+• Irritants like soaps and detergents.

 • Seasonal allergies.